 When we lived on Kauai, the conversation with visitors often turned to how to move to Hawaii from the mainland.
 Who wouldn’t want to spend every waking moment of their day on a warm, sunny beach?
-However, some recent transplants often end up fleeing paradise and leaving Hawaii for mainland relocation after a year or two.
+However, some recent transplants who started out so happy to be relocating to Hawaii end up fleeing paradise in short order.
+Nobody wants to be the person moving from Hawaii to the mainland after several months.
 How come moving to mainland from Hawaii happens so frequently and so soon?

 As with any big move, relocating to Hawaii to make it your permanent home requires an adjustment.
 The reality of moving to Hawaii isn’t just trading the mainland for Honolulu, or Oahu (the most populated island).
 In fact, out of the many resources available for those considering a move, we’d say the vast majority only concentrate on what Oahu has to offer.
 What a shame!
 Hawaii is much, much more.

 It’s hard for mainlanders to shed their ways while on vacation, but you’re considering a longer term.
-So, while there are so many positive advantages, you’ll make a better adjustment if you let go of a few things.
+So, while there are so many positive advantages, you’ll make a better adjustment if you let go of a few things and adjust to the island lifestyle.
 These won’t be just your belongings from the mainland (which is an entirely different post), but aspects of mainland mentality that you may not even realize.

 After moving to Hawaii, you learn to watch the water for what might be a good beach day.
 A fancy new car is just as affected by salt-water air and sand as one that isn’t so fancy.
 If you’re going to surf or do other water sports, you’ll want a vehicle that will haul your gear around with the least amount of hassle.
 This generally means some kind of truck, van or SUV.

+Change your ideas about where you live as well as how you live.
 While it’s true you pay for proximity to the ocean, moving to Hawaii will change the way you think about where you live.
 Island homes tend to be smaller and more expensive when compared with the mainland.
 Many are open to the elements, with screens and louvers replacing window glass.
 Yours may not have a dishwasher or clothes dryer.
 You could be doing laundry in a carport, garage or semi-open structure.
 And you may find it’s not in your best interest to own a home (you may not be able to afford it, or you may not want to commit); instead you’ll rent.

 Leases are generally six months to a year in duration, and then you go month-to-month after that.
 So you don’t have to commit for a lengthy period of time; once you get better bearings, you might decide another community, or even another island, might be good to try.
-Because much of your new life will be spent outdoors, you’ll not require as much space compared with what you had on the mainland, too.
+Because much of your new island lifestyle will be spent outdoors, you’ll not require as much space compared with what you had on the mainland, too.

 High-priced groceries are another observation that visitors make when evaluating whether moving to Hawaii would be feasible.
 True, almost everything that comes to Hawaii has to be shipped in from other places, leading to an inflated cost of living.
 Yes, grocery items from the mainland are more expensive and the selection may be disappointing.

+“Cabin fever” can be expensive.
 Another aspect of moving to Hawaii that travelers often experience is cabin fever.
 Most of us who live in the contiguous United States think nothing of jumping in a car and driving several hours to attend concerts and sporting events.
 In fact, there are few sporting events in Hawaii and popular entertainment takes on different forms.
 People often forget how far away from everything else Hawaii truly is.
 Those leaving for the mainland or other destinations can expect at least a five hour flight to get to their journey’s end.

-No matter the reason behind the move, if you make an effort to embrace the more relaxed, natural and spiritual lifestyle that drew you to the islands in the first place, your mainland mentality will become a distant memory of how you used to be.
+No matter the specifics behind your move, if you make an effort to embrace the more relaxed, natural and spiritual island lifestyle that drew you to Hawaii in the first place, your mainland mentality will become a distant memory of how you used to be.
 Aloha!